Cosmetic Dental Bonding – Phoenix, AZ

 Repair a Flawed Tooth in One Visit

-Are you bothered by a slight imperfection in your smile that you’d like to make disappear?
-Friends and family may tell you, “it’s nothing, don’t think about it.”
-But if that flaw bothers you, then why not have one of the dentists at Devoted Family Dental take care of it for you?
-With direct bonding in Phoenix, you can easily fix your smile and eliminate an imperfection.
+Are you bothered by a slight imperfection in your smile that you would like to make disappear?
+Friends and family may tell you, “it is nothing, don’t think about it.”
+But if that flaw bothers you, then why not have one of the dentists at Devoted Family Dental Phoenix take care of it for you?
+With cosmetic dental bonding in Phoenix, AZ you can easily fix your smile and eliminate an imperfection.

 Direct bonding is a more conservative approach to a cosmetic concern that does not warrant porcelain veneers, which require permanently altering a tooth by removing a small amount of enamel.
 Direct bonding does not require any tooth preparation and can usually be completed without any anesthesia.